joosep-wm/detector-plepic/README.md

 **DO NOT FORGET TO CHANGE TEAM NAME IN BODY**

-`curl -X POST 'https://devday.sandbox.bitw3b.eu/detectors' -H 'Content-Type: application/json' --data-raw '{"name": "<TEAM NAME>"}'`
+`curl -X POST 'https://devday.sandbox.bitw3b.eu/detectors' -H 'Content-Type: application/json' --data-raw '{"name": "Plepic"}'`

 As a response you will get token.
 Put that token into src/main/java/resources/application.properties